Knox Thames is a senior visiting expert with the religion and inclusive societies team at USIP.

-Knox Thames is a visiting expert at the U.S. Institute of Peace with the Middle East and Religion and Inclusive Societies teams.
-Thames joined USIP after 20 years of government service, including at the State Department and two different U.S. government foreign policy commissions.
+Thames joined USIP in 2020 after two decades government service, including at the State Department and two different U.S. government foreign policy commissions.

-Reflecting his expertise on religion and global affairs, Thames’ articles have appeared in the Yale Journal of International Affairs, the Small Wars Journal, and the Georgetown Journal for International Affairs.
+Reflecting his expertise on religion and global affairs, his articles have appeared in the Washington Post, USA Today, TIME, the Times of London, the Yale Journal of International Affairs, the Small Wars Journal, the Georgetown Journal for International Affairs, and others.
 He was the initiator and lead author of “International Religious Freedom Advocacy: A Guide to Organizations, Law and NGOs” published by Baylor University Press.
-He has spoken before the U.S. Congress, the United Nations, the European Parliament, the OSCE, and the U.S. military war colleges.
+In addition, his new book, "Ending Persecution," will be released in 2024 by University of Notre Dame Press.

 Thames received a bachelor’s from Georgetown College, a law degree from American University's Washington College of Law, and a master's in international affairs from the School of International Service at American University.
 In addition, he studied at Jagiellonian University in Kraków, Poland.